Journal Title : National Journal for Legal Research and Innovative Ideas

 •Abstract

 This paper explores the evolution and impact of India's reservation policies.
 It begins by establishing the historical necessity of reservation as a remedy for centuries of caste-based discrimination, using poignant examples of social injustice.
 The paper then analyzes the constitutional framework supporting these policies.
 While acknowledging their original purpose, the research highlights the current challenges, arguing that the system has strayed from its goal.
 Citing a recent commission's findings, it reveals that the benefits of reservation have been disproportionately monopolized by a small elite within backward communities, failing to reach the most marginalized.
-The paper concludes by proposing a shift toward a meritocratic, needs-based system that would limit reservation to genuinely impoverished individuals for a set period.
-It suggests that a reservation-free India is a long-term goal achievable by addressing the root causes of social and economic inequality, rather than perpetuating a system that often benefits the privileged.
+The paper concludes by proposing a shift toward a meritocratic, needs-based system that would limit reservations to genuinely impoverished individuals for a set period.
+It suggests that a reservation-free India is a long-term goal that can be achieved by addressing the root causes of social and economic inequality, rather than perpetuating a system that often benefits the privileged.

-To have the access to full paper -CLICK HERE
+To have access to the full paper -CLICK HERE